 The new year is a good time to make sure your family has everything they need in case of a bad ice, snow storm, or other natural disaster.
 To help our readers, we put together a list of things to do and items to have on hand in case of an emergency — no matter where you live.
 We’re big believers in being prepared, and this is a way you can intentionally care for your family and loved ones.

-Now, this list is by no means the end-all-be-all guide.
-But having these basics on hand at all times will give you peace of mind.
+This list is by no means the end-all-be-all guide — and depending where you live, you may want to have different or additional items on hand.
+But having these basics will give you peace of mind.
 And to be sure you always have it handy, we created a printable with the entire list below.
-Download it for free here:
+Download it below for free!

 Supplies for Emergency Kit:

 - Phone battery brick